Oxford Certificate Programmes · Worcester College

 Agentic AI, Deployment, and Governance

-This session covers tool-using agents and AI-assisted coding, how to evaluate generative systems for grounding and failure, and the safety, monitoring, and governance questions — from drift to accountability — that responsible deployment of AI systems demands.
+The final session covers tool-using agents and AI-assisted coding, how to evaluate generative systems for grounding and failure, and the safety, monitoring, and governance questions, from drift to accountability, that responsible deployment of AI systems demands.

 Core bibliography & reading list